tahoe-lafs/tahoe-lafs/docs/quickstart.rst

 (or, on XP and earlier, to log out and back in again).
 This is needed the first time you set up Tahoe-LAFS on a particular installation of Windows.

-Optionally run ``python setup.py test`` to verify that it passes all of its self-tests.

 Run ``bin/tahoe --version`` (on Windows, ``bin\tahoe --version``) to verify that the executable tool prints out the right version number after "``allmydata-tahoe:``".

+Optionally run ``python setup.py trial`` to verify that it passes all of its self-tests.

 Run Tahoe-LAFS
 --------------